knpuniversity/symfony/knpu/extra-upgrade-4.0/remove-config.md

 And for the homepage route, remove the weird three-part colon syntax and just use the full class name: `App\Controller\MainController::homepageAction`.

-That's nice!
+I am *so* happy to be done with those two Symfony-specific syntaxes!
 Delete `routing.yml`.
 And... `routing_dev.yml`?
 Yep, delete it too!
-The Flex recipes handle this stuff for us.
+The Flex recipes handle this stuff too.

 In fact, delete the `config/` directory!

 Does our app work?
 Try to list the routes: